Currently Funded Projects:

 Connect for Cancer Prevention Study - Feasibility Launch Phases

 Cancer is the second leading cause of death in the United States and has substantial negative impact on human health and well-being.
 Yet much remains to be learned regarding the factors that influence a person's risk of developing or dying from cancer.
-Marshfield Clinic Research Institute (MCRI) and two other Midwestern health care systems, HealthPartners (Minneapolis) and Henry Ford Health System (Detroit), have been funded by the U.S. National Cancer Institute to plan a large national cohort study of cancer occurrence and outcomes in adults.
-At these sites and 6 others across the U.S., participants will be followed over a decade or more to provide new information on cancer causes and strategies to improve survival and quality of life.
-The MCRI research team has developed and tested study recruitment and follow-up procedures during the planning phase, and has launched recruitment at three recruitment locations.
+Marshfield Clinic Research Institute (MCRI) and two other midwestern US health care systems, HealthPartners (Minneapolis) and Henry Ford Health System (Detroit), have been funded collectively by the U.S. National Cancer Institute to conduct a large cancer prevention cohort study in US adults age 30-70.
+At these 3 sites and 7 other integrated health systems across the U.S., 200,000+ participants will be enrolled and followed over a decade or more to generate new knowledge on cancer causes and strategies to improve survival and quality of life.
+The MCRI research team developed and refined study recruitment and follow-up procedures during planning/preparation/pilot phases and is launching full-scale recruitment and biospecimen collection at eight MCHS centers in order to recruit ~12,000 participants by fall 2027.

 Consortium PI: Ben Rybicki, PhD, Henry Ford Health System